Difficult Dialogue Event Series

 Difficult Dialogues logo

-Difficult Dialogue events are panel conversations that bring together people to discuss challenging issues from their own perspectives.
-The topics chosen for each event are important, but can be difficult to discuss.
+Difficult Dialogue events are panel conversations hosted by CU Boulder's Center for Humanities & the Arts (CHA) that bring together people to discuss challenging issues from their own perspectives.
+The topics chosen for each event are important but can be difficult to discuss.
 This event offers a space to have these tough conversations.
-We actively choose not to record Difficult Dialogues events, given the sensitive nature of topics and questions that may be asked in response to and during the event.
+The CHA actively chooses not to record Difficult Dialogues events, given the sensitive nature of topics and questions that may be asked in response to and during the event.

 We are committed to fostering productive dialogues in the hope that mindsԻ hearts might expand and that mutual respect, understanding, and perhaps self-examination can be fostered by meeting with and listening to each other respectfully.
 These dialogues are meant to allow us to see each other as human.
 If you are going to participate, the goal is to develop the capacity of talking about hard issues with as much care for self and others as possible.